Reduce SaaS spend by 25-30% in 2026 with these 7 strategies. Eliminate shadow IT, right-size licenses, and control Agentic AI costs.

 10. Summary & Checklist

-• Set calendar alerts 90 days before major renewals.
+• Set reminders 90 days before big renewals hit.

 11. FAQ Section (People Also Ask)